-“I’d either set a pick 20 – 30 metres off the reef and float a bait or a soft plastic down the burley trail – or set a drift through the modules – you don’t want to fish right on top of them or you’ll just lose your gear.
+“I’d either set a pick 20m to 30m off the reef and float a bait or a soft plastic down the burley trail – or set a drift through the modules – you don’t want to fish right on top of them or you’ll just lose your gear.

 With shallow water artificial reefs now in Esperance, Geogrpahe Bay, Mandurah, Exmouth and soon to be Ocean Reef, there’s plenty of easy-to-access great fishing opportunities for families in small boats to catch quality fish over the winter months.